Add captions to video at scale with AI | HeyGen

 How to add captions to video at scale with HeyGen

 Add your video file or paste a public link.
-HeyGen supports common formats and cloud imports so you can get started straight away.
+HeyGen supports common formats and cloud imports so you can get started right away.

 Select the spoken language and run the transcription.
-HeyGen detects speakers, inserts punctuation, and aligns lines to audio for precise timing, making it an effective video editing tool for generating subtitles.
+HeyGen detects speakers, inserts punctuation, and aligns lines to audio for precise timing, making it an effective video editing tool to generate subtitles.

-Review the transcript, fix any lines, and choose caption styles or platform presets.
+Review the transcript, correct any lines, and choose caption styles or platform presets.
 Add burned-in subtitles or keep soft captions for toggled playback.

-Export SRT, VTT, or burned-in MP4 files optimised for Feed, Stories, or web players to improve the accessibility of your video captions.
+Export SRT, VTT, or burned-in MP4 files optimized for Feed, Stories, or web players to enhance the accessibility of your video captions.
 Use batch export to create multi-language bundles and ready-to-upload assets for ad managers.

 Upload your video or paste a link, select the spoken language, and run automatic transcription.
 Edit the transcript if needed, choose styling or export options, and then export SRT, VTT, or burned-in video files ready for distribution.

-HeyGen provides highly accurate automatic captions with punctuation and speaker detection.
+HeyGen provides high-accuracy automatic captions with punctuation and speaker detection.
 Accuracy depends on audio clarity and background noise.
-You can edit transcripts manually to ensure 100% correctness and export finalised caption files using a caption generator.
+You can edit transcripts manually to ensure 100% correctness and export finalized caption files using a caption generator.

-Export soft subtitle files such as SRT and VTT for players that support toggled captions, or export burned-in MP4s with captions rendered directly into the video for a better viewing experience.
+Export soft subtitle files such as SRT and VTT for players that support toggled captions, or export burned-in MP4s with captions rendered directly into the video for an enhanced viewing experience.
 HeyGen also packages language variants for bulk export, allowing you to add subtitles to a video in multiple languages.

 Yes.
 Choose fonts, sizes, colours, background boxes, and safe-area margins.
-HeyGen includes presets optimised for social platforms so captions remain readable on mobiles and desktops.
+HeyGen includes presets optimized for social platforms so captions remain readable on phones and desktops.

 Yes.
 Use the video translator to generate translated scripts and subtitle tracks.
-HeyGen synchronises translated captions with timing adjustments so localised videos feel natural in each language.
+HeyGen synchronizes translated captions with timing adjustments so localized videos feel natural in each language.

 Yes.
 Use batch workflows to process folders or map CSV entries to templates.
-HeyGen will generate captions, localised tracks, and export bundles for all videos in the job.
+HeyGen will generate captions, localized tracks, and export bundles for all videos in the job.

 Searchable transcripts and burned-in captions improve accessibility and increase time on page, which can boost organic visibility.
 SRT/VTT files also help platforms index spoken content for better discoverability, enhancing the visibility of video captions.